Amsterdam-Music-Lab/MUSCLE/backend/docs/08_Exporting_result_data.md

                     "silent": "1945 or earlier",
                     "millenial": "1981–1996"
                 },
-                "submits": false,
-                "question": "When were you born?",
+                "text": "When were you born?",
                 "explainer": "",
                 "result_id": 7983,
                 "min_values": 1,
-                "is_skippable": false,
                 "decision_time": 4.958999872207642
             }
         }